vvh24/IS373-Playwright/documentation.md

         <li><strong>Playwright closes the browser</strong> once all the tasks are done.</li>
     </ol>

-    <p>Playwright uses "headless browsers" by default (which means no graphical interface), but you can also run it with real browsers (like the ones you normally use).</p>
+        Playwright uses "headless browsers" by default (which means no graphical interface), but you can also run it with real browsers (like the ones you normally use).